Skip to main content

 Quick Overview

-Spring through early fall provides the most comfortable camping weather, with summer bringing festival seasons and harvest celebrations.
-Winter camping remains possible but requires preparation for occasional snow and cooler temperatures.
-The shoulder seasons offer the best balance of pleasant weather and manageable crowds, especially during the grape harvest in September and October.
+Spring through fall provides the most comfortable camping weather, with summer bringing festival seasons and harvest celebrations.
+Winter camping remains possible but expect shorter daylight hours for sightseeing.
+The shoulder seasons offer the best balance of mild temperatures and fewer crowds at popular attractions.

 Top Rated RV Parks in Reggio Emilia